Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 -  **Name**: this is the name of your tracker.
 A tracker is typically named after the type of artifact it is going to manage.
-This name will be used by |SYSPRODUCTNAME| in the title of the various screens of the trackers.
+This name will be used by Tuleap in the title of the various screens of the trackers.
 Typical examples of tracker names are:
    Action Requests, Support Requests, Requirements, Defects, Bugs…